 Yes, just click the three dot menu next to the column name and select "Pin to left" or "Pin to right".

-The content looks too dense, can I change to a bigger and more spacious design?
+The content looks too dense.
+Can I change to a bigger and more spacious design?

 Yes, by clicking the three dot menu in the top righthand corner and choosing a different display.